ibexa/documentation-developer/docs/ibexa_products/headless.md

 Multilingual, multichannel, extensible, Ibexa Headless is an advanced Content Management Framework (CMF), a Product Information Management (PIM) platform, and even a Digital Asset Management (DAM) repository.
-It is provided without a default front office but with a complete back office, and several APIs to manage and access content.
+It's provided without a default front office but with a complete back office, and several APIs to manage and access content.

 ## Availability